 How Often Should One Take a Biological Age Test to Monitor Aging?

 Experts recommend taking a biological age test annually to monitor aging and adjust lifestyle factors accordingly.
-More frequent testing, every 6 months, can be useful for those undergoing significant lifestyle changes or interventions.
+More frequent testing every six months can be helpful for those undergoing significant lifestyle changes or interventions.